luiscubal/NWarpAsync/README.md

 NWarpAsync
 ==========

-NWarpAsync is a project to use C#'s async/await to do things that it wasn't... entirely made for.
+NWarpAsync is a project to use C#'s coroutine features (async/await/yield) to do things that it wasn't... entirely made for.

 Async and Await are two keywords introduced in C# 5 that can suspend a function and resume it later.
 It was originally meant to be used to simplify the implementation of asynchronous methods but it's far more than that.